sdclarke/recc/CONTRIBUTING.md

 source project, feel free to send an email to opensource@bloomberg.net and we'll get your questions answered as quickly as we can.

-Before committing your changes, please run `clang-format` on them.
+Before committing your changes, please make sure to run `clang-format` on them.
+For more information take a look at the [Code Formatting](#code-formatting) section.

 ## Contribution Licensing